uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/how-to-integrate.html.md

 ## API lifecycle and deprecation

-Each Income Tax (Making Tax Digital) API follows a lifecycle from the point where it is first published to the point where it is retired.
+Each Making Tax Digital for Income Tax API follows a lifecycle from the point where it is first published to the point where it is retired.

 More specifically, every version of each API follows a lifecycle.
 Different versions of the same API can be at different points in the lifecycle.
 For example, v1.0 might be retired, v2.0 might be stable and v3.0 might be in beta.